Ole Elias Holck

 Ole Elias Holck (6 January 1774 – 14 July 1842) was a Norwegian military officer who served as a representative at the Norwegian Constitutional Assembly.

-Ole Elias Holck was born at the village of Hyllestad in Gulen in Sogn og Fjordane, Norway.
+Ole Elias Holck was born at the village of Eivindvik (in present-day Gulen Municipality) in Nordre Bergenhus county, Norway.
 He was the third of 14 children born to a military family.
 He was married in 1812 with Karen Sophie Hansen (1786-1873).
-The couple took over her parents' farm in Lavik, where they raised their family.
+The couple took over her parents' farm in the parish of Lavik, where they raised their family.
 He was made a Second Lieutenant in the Sogndal Company in 1797 and promoted to First Lieutenant in the Nordhordland Company during 1801.
 He advanced to company commander in Bergen Regiment in 1809.
 In 1818, he became chief of Søndfjordske Musketeer Corps.
 He was promoted to Colonel in 1828 and Adjutant General in 1834.
 He received discharged from military service in 1841.